henrikingo/solon-voting/README.md

 http://dev.liquidfeedback.org/trac/lf/wiki/installation to install the full Liquid Feedback system.
 When it is time to install the Core module, use the directory you have just patched with the Solon enabling patch.

+Note that for the Liquid Feedback Frontend, version 2.0.1 has been tested!

 6) Finally, you need to configure Liquid Feedback to run in the ext_voting_service mode so that Solon can hook into your voting procedure: